straw-hat-team/adr/src/adrs/4761776210/README.md

 skills, policies) must answer "where does this resource live?" before they can answer who sees it, who may use it, and which rules apply to it.

-Three concerns get conflated and must stay separate:
+Three concerns are distinct questions, though they are not independent:

 | Concern | Question |
 | --- | --- |